 Protecting yourself from Email and web scams

-When you read email, use social networking sites or just browse the Internet, you should be aware of scams that try to steal your personal information (identity theft) or yours or you company's money.
+When you read emails, use social networking sites or just browse the internet, you should be aware of scams that try to steal your personal information (identity theft) or yours or you company's money.
 Many of these scams are known as "phishing scams" because they "fish" for your information.

 How to recognise phishing email messages, links, or phone calls

 Cybercriminals use social engineering to convince you to install malicious software on your computer or to hand over your personal information, under false pretences.
 They can do this in many ways, by emailing, calling you or convincing you to download something off a website.
 Their aim is to trick you to do something you wouldn't if you knew their real identity, such as installing malicious software on your computer.
 In our industry, there are lots of emails being sent that claim to be from a well-known company, like Microsoft or Google or an industry specific company like NBAA, IATA, FAA, Eurocontrol and Avinode.

 What does a phishing email message look like?

 It used to be that phishing attempts were simple to spot, such as the Nigerian prince wanting to transfer you $10m and all you needed to do was to provide him with your bank account.
 Cybercriminals now run complex scams to deceive you, why it is more difficult to tell what is legitimate correspondence and what is not.

 Things to look for to indicate that it may be a phishing email:

 • Use of a well-known company to get your attention in this case Microsoft.

 • The sender or return email address is bogus e.g. "email@example.com" is not a Microsoft address.
 Sometimes the Cybercriminal will use a real email address for the return email as they don't care if the emails are returned to the well-known company, if they have already got you to take the action they wanted.